 Unlike airless sprayers, most HVLP sprayers in this price range can’t shoot unthinned latex paint.
 However, they have a few advantages that we think make them worth considering.
 First, they’re quieter and the noise they make is less annoying—more like a vacuum cleaner.
 Plus, they put more finish on the project and less into the air, which is better in many ways.
 And finally, the good ones apply a very fine and controllable finish that enables a beginner to successfully finish woodwork, cabinets and furniture.

-Features we like
+Features we like in paint sprayers

 A tight spray pattern

 Our test revealed a large variation in spray patterns.
-The less expensive sprayers with smaller turbines and plastic spray tips produced a pattern that was spread out with foggy edges and large paint spatters.
-On the other end of the spectrum, the Graco sprayer produced very fine paint particles in a tight spray pattern with minimal spray beyond the edges, allowing you to get a super-smooth finish with good control.
+The less expensive paint sprayers with smaller turbines and plastic spray tips produced a pattern that was spread out with foggy edges and large paint spatters.
+On the other end of the spectrum, the Graco electric paint sprayer produced very fine paint particles in a tight spray pattern with minimal spray beyond the edges, allowing you to get a super-smooth finish with good control.